valboz/RTModel/docs/Fitting.md

 ## The Levenberg-Marquardt fit

-The `LevMar` module executes a number of Levenberg-Marquardt fits from the specified initial condition.
+The `LevMar` module executes a number of Levenberg-Marquardt fits from the specified initial condition in order to minimize the chi square.
 Every time a minimum is found, it is filled with a 'bumper'.
 Any subsequent run hitting the bumper will be bounced off in a different direction in the parameter space.
 In this way, new minima can be found from the same initial condition.

+If any [constraints](Constraints.md) have been specified by the `set_constraints()` function, they will be taken into account at this stage.

 The details of this fitting strategy are illustrated in the [RTModel paper](https://ui.adsabs.harvard.edu/abs/2024A%26A...688A..83B/abstract).